 A demo mode is available, and can be activated in the diagnostics menu.
-Three modes are available:
+Three/four modes are available:

-Mode 1; is a dynamic demo mode taking the present value as the start point and slowly varying all the available values.

-Mode 2; is a static demo mode taking the present values and keeping them active.

-Mode 3; is a fixed speed longitudinal 5 kn, transversal 1 kn.
+- Mode 1; is a dynamic demo mode taking the present value as the start point and slowly varying all the available values. - Mode 2; is a static demo mode taking the present values and keeping them active. - Mode 3; is a fixed speed longitudinal 5 kn, transversal 1 kn. - Mode 4; (DL1 only) Adjusting the speed in this mode will cause the DL sensor to transmit acoustics with a frequency offset equivalent to the speed you enter.
+The second channel will receive that signal and process the data proving the system is working.
+This will test the whole system.
+To activate/deactivate or change speed in this mode you must press SET.

-When the demo mode is active, the EML sensor signal is ignored, and the screen will indicate the demo state with a blinking S in the upper right corner of the screen.
-The user can turn off the demo mode from the demo screen, by pressing down button until OFF is shown in the screen, or the demo mode will turn off automatically after 10 hours.
+When the demo mode 1-3 are active, the sensor signal is ignored, and the screen will indicate the demo state with a blinking S in the upper right corner of the screen.
+The user can turn off the demo mode from the demo screen by pressing down ( $\downarrow$ ) button until OFF is shown in the screen, or the demo mode will turn off automatically after 10 hours.